 Machine Learning

-This document provides a comprehensive overview of the machine learning workflow implemented in Inverse Watch.
-The workflow is designed to be flexible, supporting various types of regressors and both single and multi-output scenarios.
+This gitbook provides a comprehensive overview of the machine learning workflow implemented in Inverse Watch.
+The workflow is designed to be flexible, supporting various types of regression and both single and multi-output scenarios.

 By leveraging the capabilities of our platform, which is forked from Redash, this workflow becomes a highly versatile tool for feeding machine learning models.
 Our powerful data visualization and query capabilities allow users to seamlessly integrate data from various sources, making it easier to prepare and feed data into the ML models.
 This integration enhances the overall efficiency and effectiveness of the machine learning process, providing a robust environment for data-driven decision-making.